 3. Answering the telephone.

 When picking up the receiver, yelling “huh” into the line isn’t the proper way to speak to someone on the other end.
 Always say “hello” first.
-Once the pleasantries are out of the way, then the other person can state their business if they are the one calling you.
-If you’re calling someone, state your name and the purpose of your call after the greeting.
+Once the pleasantries are out of the way, the other person can state their business if they are the one calling you.
+If you’re calling someone, say your name and the purpose of your call after the greeting.

 4. Practice selflessness.